- Our Facebook group: International Experience Canada (IEC): Working Holiday, YP, International Co-op

 How to choose your first destination

-You will have plenty of time during your Working Holiday adventure to explore opportunities all over the country.
+You will have plenty of time during your Canadian adventure to explore the country.
 But for now, you have to pick a destination where you’ll spend your first few days, weeks or months in Canada.

 Sometimes, the decision is a no-brainer.
 And if you’re still undecided, you may want to consider the following points.

 If you’re on a tight budget, start by checking plane ticket prices from your departure city.
-For instance, from Europe, flying to Eastern Canada is almost always cheaper than flying to Vancouver or to off-the-beaten-track provinces and territories such as Alberta or Yukon.
+For instance, from Europe, flying to Eastern Canada is almost always cheaper than flying to Vancouver or to off-the-beaten-track provinces and territories.

-Remember that the destination can be a stopping point, not the end of your journey.
-You can stay long enough to complete the first steps of the post-arrival process described in The arrivals process and your first steps in Canada (i.e. applying for a SIN, opening a bank account, buying a mobile phone plan, etc.).
+Remember that your first destination can be a stopping point as part of a bigger journey.
+You just need to stay long enough to complete the first steps detailed in The arrivals process and your first steps in Canada (applying for your Social Insurance Number, opening a bank account, buying a Canadian SIM card, etc.).

 If you love urban environments and dream of living in a North American metropolis, you will want to aim for one of Canada’s three largest cities—Toronto, Montreal or Vancouver.